Explicit reciprocity laws for diagonal classes: higher level cases: The syntomic Abel--Jacobi map

 \begin{rmk} Let $Y:=Y_1(Mp^t)_F$ and denote $d:Y\hookrightarrow Y^3$ the diagonal embedding.
 As observed in \cite[Section 6.5]{LZ2024}, the properties (i)-(iv) described in Remark \ref{NNsyntomicfeaturesrmk} have a counterpart in this setting, given as follows.
 For (i)' and (ii)' we write $S=Y$ or $S=Y^3$ and $V$ is an algebraic representation of $\GL_2$ or $\GL_2\times\GL_2\times\GL_2$ accordingly. \begin{itemize} \item [(i)'] For $P\in 1+T\cdot\Q_p[T]$, $n\in\Z$ and $?\in\{c,\emptyset\}$, there is a spectral sequence:

 \item [(ii)'] Given $P,Q\in 1+T\cdot\Q_p[T]$, one has for every $n,m\in\Z$

-The spectral sequences \eqref{etaletosyntomicspectralsequencecoeff} are compatible with this cup product and the cup product of Proposition \ref{cupprodst}. \item [(iv)'] Fix an algebraic representation $V$ of $\GL_2\times\GL_2\times\GL_2$ and let $W=V|_{\GL_2}$.
+The spectral sequences \eqref{etaletosyntomicspectralsequencecoeff} are compatible with this cup product and the cup product of Proposition \ref{cupprodst} (with the same \emph{caveat} concerning sign changes as in \eqref{syntomiccupprodtrivial}). \item [(iv)'] Fix an algebraic representation $V$ of $\GL_2\times\GL_2\times\GL_2$ and let $W=V|_{\GL_2}$.
 Then for every $P\in 1+ T\cdot \Q_p[T]$, $n\in\Z$, there are pushforward maps (again compatible with pushforward in \'{e}tale cohomology)

 and pullback maps

 satisfying the following projection formula:

 for every $\alpha\in H^i_{\NN}(Y,\WW,n,P)$ and every $\beta\in H^j_{\NNc}(Y^3,\VV,m,Q)$, where the cup product is the syntomic cup product defined in \eqref{syntomiccupprodcoeff} (on $Y$ and $Y^3$ respectively). \end{itemize} \end{rmk}